 - Add a percentage of the price that will be retained if there is a cancellation within the number of days you have set.

 Save your changes to list your new policy.

-The cancellation charge will be applied to all charges within the booking - so for example if you use day delegate rates the cancellation charge will get applied to each line item in the booking including catering and facilities charges.
+The cancellation charge will be applied to all charges within the booking - the cancellation charge will be applied to each line item in the booking including catering and facilities charges.

 You will need to repeat this process if any of your policy criteria changes.
 For example, if you want different percentages applied for different intervals (e.g. 50% at 3 days, 100% at one day); and you also need these charges applied to more than one client type, you need to create a policy for each charge and each client type.
 The same is valid for product groups.

 One of the simplest and most commonly encountered scenarios include policies for internal vs. external customers - in which case you may apply stricter policies to external clients, for example.
 Therefore, you would only need to set your charges for only two client types.

 To update existing policies, click the pencil icon to edit it directly or select multiple records, then click Update, to change a particular field on multiple records at a time.
 Use the red “x” or the Delete button to remove a record.

 There may be situations when a customer's cancellation fits into more than one policy.
 For example, you may set a policy to apply for cancellations made 2 days prior to the booking, for 50% and 1 day prior for 100%.
 Considering that 1 day = 24h, then the customer will be charged with the highest charge that can be applied.
 So, for instance, if a client cancels 23 hours prior to their booking. then they will be charged according to the 1 day policy, meaning 100%.